slee-bayes/SCM/README.txt

-This repo provides the source codes the base case simulation study in Lee et al. (2021) "A Sequential Choice Model for Multiple Discrete Demand".
+This repo provides the source codes for the base case simulation study in Lee et al. (2021) "A Sequential Choice Model for Multiple Discrete Demand".

 (1) Run_SCM_202105.R
 : This is the main R code that (i) simulates a panel dataset of multiple discrete demand by calling "Sim_SCM_202105.R" and (ii) estimates the sequential choice model by calling "Est_SCM_202105.R".